 Your skills are sorely needed when it comes to teaching English, coaching students in sports, and participating in projects that directly benefit low-income communities.
 A variety of respected organizations have construction and teaching programs in Kenya, so you have options when it comes to how and where you will contribute your talents.

 Volunteers who are more athletically inclined can still have an important impact on students in Africa.
-The Volunteer Sports Coaching in Kenya program from Projects Abroad is a wonderful opportunity for children to build skills in team-based activities while simultaneously boosting their self-confidence.
+The Volunteer Teaching in Kenya program from Projects Abroad is a wonderful opportunity.
 You will be placed in a public primary school or drop-in center that serves the market town of Nanyuki, which is located just outside of the magnificent Mount Kenya National Park.

 Volunteer In Madagascar